-The single-ended topology is built out of two AC-coupled inverting stages; the first is an NMOS common-source with resistive feedback and adjustable bias current whereas the second is a PMOS common-source with an external resistive load.
-The single-ended buffer supports a DC coupled $50~\Omega$ load connected through a matched transmission line.
+\paragraph{\bf Single-ended topology} The single-ended topology depicted in Fig. \ref{fig:se_buff} is built out of two AC-coupled inverting stages.
+The first is an NMOS common-source with resistive feedback and adjustable bias current, whereas the second is a P-type transistor (PMOS) common-source with an external resistive load.
+The single-ended buffer supports a DC-coupled $50~\Omega$ load connected through a matched transmission line.
 The gain of the second stage is given by the product of the transistor trans-conductance and the external load.
-The second stage includes a low frequency feedback loop that regulates the output voltage by controlling the gate of the amplifying PMOS.
-This regulation also allows the indirect control of the gain though the bias current of the active device.
+The second stage uses a low-frequency feedback loop to regulate the output voltage by controlling the gate terminal of the PMOS.
+This regulation also allows indirect control of the gain as it defines the bias current flowing through the active device.